 Pearson is appealing the award of a $31 million testing contract to the American Institutes for Research, one of a number of assessment deals secured by AIR over the past few weeks.

 The State Educational Technology Directors Association profiles four states’ policies for acquiring digital instructional materials.

 A Canadian investment company, Volaris, has acquired Edumate; also, Australian learning platform Moodle has raised $6 million.

-On Monday, Aug.
-7 at 2 p.m.
-EST, EdWeek Market Brief will host a webinar to answer questions about the state of K-12 budgets during the 2017-18 school year.
+On Oct.
+16 at 2 p.m.
+Eastern, EdWeek Market Brief will host a webinar breaking down what K-12 companies need to know about the adult education market.

 The number of bids and RFPs from state and local governments for K-12 education has grown by 20 percent over the past year, according to an analysis by Onvia.

 Indiana officials awarded a contract worth $43 million, Iowa agreed to a deal valued at $31 million, and North Dakota also selected the vendor.